aldebaran/qibuild/doc/guide/porting_to_qibuild.rst

 This tutorial assumes that you already have a CMake-based project.

-We will see how QiBuild can help you writing less code, while staying close to the "official" CMake recommendations when dealing with the ``Find<>.cmake`` or ``<>-config.cmake`` files.
+We will see how qiBuild can help you writing less code, while staying close to the "official" CMake recommendations when dealing with the ``Find<>.cmake`` or ``<>-config.cmake`` files.